hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 For reference, previous Serial Monitor had no spaces because it was set to "no line ending."
 The NL & CR is for New Line and Carriage Return (like a typewriter; lines 2-4 are with NL& CR):
 ![image](https://user-images.githubusercontent.com/76194453/203212833-f810fa4f-8bc4-49ab-abb1-0299c29adc5c.png)

 I am not sure how carriage return works- it does not creat a newline after an arbitrary number of characters.
 Perhaps I have not tried enough characters.
 Not a major issue.
 I would recommend at least using New line for cleaner reading.
 Note: enabling timestamp without enabling New Line does not update the timestamp of each new character.
-Thus, to see the timestamp of each character, New Line needs to be enabled as well.
+So, to see the timestamp of each new character, "New Line" needs to be enabled as well.